Criteria for Success

 With emails constantly flying into everyone’s inboxes, only a fraction of them actually get read.
 A good subject line is key to

-- convince people they need to actually pay attention to an email,
+- convince people they need to actually pay attention to an email, and

-Here is an example of some subject lines:
+Here are some example subject lines:

 |Characterization of EG sample needed by Friday||EG Diamond: Characterization needed by Friday|

 “Characterization of EG sample needed by Friday” is an email that summarizes an action that needs to happen.
-A better subject line would be: “EG Diamond: Characterization need by Friday”, where a global tag has been included to improve future search ability.
+A better subject line would be: “EG Diamond: Characterization needed by Friday,” where a global tag has been included to improve future search ability.
 Then when you want to look up all actions on this diamond you can search EG Diamond and have a list of all emails that this diamond was involved in.

 |Lunch, today?||Lunch, today?
 [EOM]|